 Why is mandatory training required for employees?

-Based on recommendations from the UMBC community, and consistent with recent changes in Maryland State law, all employees will now undergo in-person training on sexual misconduct prevention and response.
+Based on recommendations from the UMBC community, and consistent with recent changes in Maryland State law, all employees will now undergo mandatory training on sexual misconduct prevention and response.

 What training will students receive?